OGRECave/ogre-procedural/docs/manual/extruder.md

 ## Example

-The Sample_Extrusion project demonstrates how to extrude various shapes.
+The `Sample_Extrusion` project demonstrates how to extrude various shapes.

-Here is the code to build it :

-\include Extrusion.cpp